Frequently Asked Questions

 Social Security Lawyer FAQ

-5. Can you do anything else?
-Taking into consideration your age, education, and past relevant work skills, if you can go and do some other type of work, then you are not disabled.
-However, if because of your mental or physical condition(s) you are not able to do any other kind of work, and you meet the other above requirements, then you may have a strong case for being disabled.
+Fifth, can you undertake any other type of work?
+Considering your age, education, and prior work experience, if you can still engage in some other form of employment, you are not classified as disabled.
+Conversely, if your mental or physical condition prohibits you from doing any other work and you meet the earlier criteria, you may have a compelling case for disability.

 Social Security Disability Claim Denied?

-You Need a Skilled Social Security Disability Attorney
+You Need a Social Security Disability Attorney

 We represent claimants fighting for their Social Security disability benefits.
 We can help you.